College Park, Maryland: 21st century

 On June 9, 2020, the city government passed a "Resolution of the Mayor and Council of the City of College Park Renouncing Systemic Racism and Declaring Support of Black Lives" which recognized harm done to the historic African American community of Lakeland.
 In it, "the Mayor and Council acknowledge and apologize for our city's past history of oppression, particularly with regards to the Lakeland community, and actively seek opportunities for accountability and truth-telling about past injustice, and aggressively seek opportunities for restorative justice".

-On March 2, 2023, College Park Mayor Patrick Wojahn, who had served as Mayor since 2015, resigned after being arrested on child pornography charges involving 40 counts of possession of child exploitative material and 16 counts of distribution of child exploitative material.
+On March 2, 2023, Patrick Wojahn, who had served as College Park's mayor since 2015, resigned after being arrested on child pornography charges.
+Wojahn pleaded guilty to over 100 counts and was sentenced to 150 years with 120 years suspended.